varlinor/route-scanner/README.md

     }]
 });
 ......
-// other express or koa codes to use middleware module.exports=app;
+// other express codes to use middleware module.exports=app;
 ```